Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Black tea on white background.

-Black tea is the most commonly consumed type of tea worldwide and is known for its bold, robust flavor and dark color.
+Black tea is the most drunk tea worldwide.
+We like it for its robust flavor and dark color.
 The leaves of black tea are fully oxidized, which gives them their distinctive taste and aroma.
 Black tea is often drunk with milk and sugar, and it is the base for many classic tea blends such as English Breakfast and Earl Grey.

 Green Tea